GREYHOUND WELFARE IS ACCEPTING ADOPTION APPLICATIONS FROM OUT OF OUR SERVICE AREA.

 Racing Greyhounds do not need rescuing.
 When they retire, racing greyhounds are ready to be adopted and settle in to their forever homes.
 Please respect these highly trained athletes for their accomplishments and don’t refer to a racing greyhound as needing to be rescued.
 They need to be adopted.

-SUMMER HEAT AND GREYHOUNDS
+HEAT AND GREYHOUNDS

 Hot temperatures are a danger to your greyhound.
 Because greyhounds do not have a lot of body fat and just one layer of fur, greyhounds lack the insulation to heat that other dogs have.
 An ideal air temperature for a greyhound is 65 to 75 degrees Fahrenheit.